toros-astro/pipeline-docs/source/overview.rst

 Stage 1
 ^^^^^^^

-Automatic target scheduling.
+- Automatic target scheduling.
-Dome and telescope operated manually, possibly remotely.
+- Dome and telescope operated manually, possibly remotely.
-Calibration of files done automatically but triggered manually at the end of the night.
+- Calibration of files done automatically but triggered manually at the end of the night.
+- Single execution thread for processes.

 Stage 2
 ^^^^^^^

-Dome and telescope operated remotely with scripts.
+- Dome and telescope operated remotely with scripts.
-Explore Linux-based telescope operation.
+- Explore Linux-based telescope operation.
-Windows-Linux connection for communication.
+- Windows-Linux connection for communication.
+- Requests processed in separate threads.

 Stage 3
 ^^^^^^^

-Dome and telescope synchronized.
+- Dome and telescope synchronized.
-Calibration of files triggered by telescope.
+- Calibration of files triggered by telescope.
-Web interface to interact with telescope and processor.
+- Web interface to interact with telescope and processor.

 .. _conf: